Language selection

 There are ongoing community consultations and Indigenous-led studies in the region, to discuss routing options to minimize impacts to local wildlife and marine ecosystems.
 The impact assessments, led by co-management boards, provide for broad participation that will help bring forward recommendations in these areas.

-This project, in conjunction with other major Northern Resilience Projects (Mackenzie Valley Highway and the Taltson Hydro Expansion), will create significant opportunities for economic growth and support Canada’s security and expanded military presence in the North.
+This project will create significant opportunities for economic growth and support Canada’s security and expanded military presence in the North.

 Quick facts

-• Indigenous equity: The Kitikmeot Inuit Association (KIA) has been a proponent developing the GBRP project since 2018, and the project has the potential to have significant Inuit equity.
+• Indigenous equity: The Kitikmeot Inuit Association (KIA) has been a proponent developing the GBRP project since 2018, and maintains equity in West Kitikmeot Resources.

-• Development: Has the potential to unlock critical mineral exploration and development, including copper and zinc.
+• Development: Has the potential to unlock natural resources development, including critical minerals such as copper and zinc.

 • Transport access: Together with the Arctic and Economic Security Corridor, it will establish the first all-season road linking Nunavut to the National Highway System.